Accelerating product development tasks with multi-agent workflows

 AI chat interface

-Redesigned the chat interface to improve explainability and align with the Carbon Design System.
+Redesigned the interface to support multi-agent workflows and align with the Carbon Design System.

 AI chat onboarding